What We Do / How We Measure / Methodology

 Missingness

 Missing data or missing values are those that are not recorded for a given data element in the observation of interest.
 For instance, there are 100 records or observations (rows) in a dataset containing two data elements (columns): record ID, and disposition.
 The disposition field is empty or does not have disposition information for 15 cases or rows, leading to a 15 percent missingness rate.
-Excessive missigness, defined as more than 10 percent of values missing for a given field, is problematic because it may affect the conclusions that can be drawn from the data, especially if the values are not missing at random.
+Excessive missingness, defined as more than 10 percent of values missing for a given field, is problematic because it may affect the conclusions that can be drawn from the data, especially if the values are not missing at random.

 To match the type of measure and the intended goal for the tool, MFJ handles missingness slightly differently for the National Data Portal and Commons.